lTheMightyMl/Jozve/Jozve.md

 $$f(Z) \ge f(x_*)$$
 which contradicts to the previous relation.
 Hence the hypothesis was wrong and the property is proved.

+---
+Now once we found out this useful property, a good idea can be model our problems to a

 # 4